Heather Brigstocke, Baroness Brigstocke: Life

 Brigstocke was a talented stage actress, but her parents refused to allow her to pursue her wishes.
 She had developed a mellifluous voice, rich with charm, which she put to good use at business school, and later on when talking to parents.
 She spent her time at university touring Sweden with an acting troupe performing Shakespeare, and then at parties with the likes of Norman St John Stevas and Julian Slade.
 She was the first woman to win the Winchester Reading Prize, leaving with a lower second degree.

 After a short period as a management trainee at Selfridges, she won a classics teacher's job at the independent Francis Holland School, and then at Godolphin and Latymer in Hammersmith.

 In 1952, she married Geoffrey Brigstocke, a civil servant and diplomat, and former POW.
 They had four children, three sons and one daughter, David Hugh Charles, Julian, Thomas, and Emma Persephone.

 In 1961, she travelled with her husband to his post in Washington D.C., where she taught Latin at the National Cathedral School.
 In 1963, they returned to London and she returned to the Francis Holland School as headmistress from 1965 to 1974, and High Mistress of St Paul's Girls' School from 1974 to 1989.

 On 21 May 1990, she was created a life peer as Baroness Brigstocke, of Kensington in the Royal Borough of Kensington and Chelsea and sat as a Conservative.
 She was part of many educational societies during the 1990s and was the founding chairman of Home-Start International.
 She was appointed a Governess of Imperial College, London.

-Second marriage

 On 22 January 2000, Lady Brigstocke, widowed since her husband had died in 1974 on Turkish Airlines Flight 981, married the fellow widower peer, Hugh Griffiths, Baron Griffiths, the law lord who had an interest in fishing.
-They were one of the few couples who both held titles in their own right.
 Brigstocke had got to know him when his wife, Evelyn, was chairman of the St Paul's Girls' School governors, and she had often stayed with them on the Isle of Wight.

-In the Millennium Honours list she was made Commander of the Most Excellent Order of the British Empire (CBE) for services to the English-speaking Union, of which she had been Chairman since 1993.
+In the Millennium Honours list she was made Commander of the Most Excellent Order of the British Empire (CBE) for services to the English-speaking Union, of which she had been chairman since 1993.

 She was chairman of Landau Forte College, in Derby, from 1993, and enjoyed being an honorary bencher of the Inner Temple.